Volavi/Wreckfest-2-Autoadmin/README.md

        "banner_strings": {},         // "Banner" to be shown in chat after every race
                                      // Messages have character limit (128)
        "player_join_strings": {},    // Welcome messages
-       "tesseract_installation_path": "..." // Path to Tesseract-OCR, See: "Requirements"
+       "tesseract_installation_path": "...", // Path to Tesseract-OCR, See: "Requirements"
    }
    ```
-   - NOTE: `"debug_mode": false` and `"random_track_rotation": true` variables are not used at the moment and do nothing!
+   - NOTE: `"random_track_rotation": true` variable is not used at the moment and does nothing!

 ## 🚀 Usage